reuteras/network-tools/README.md

 - How should [Sigma](https://github.com/SigmaHQ/sigma) rules be included?
 - Look at [How to hunt with Zeek using Sigma rules for your SIEM](https://www.youtube.com/watch?v=B20u53S72zA)
-- Compare import with [Filebeat](https://www.ericooi.com/zeekurity-zen-part-viii-how-to-send-zeek-logs-to-elastic/) to zeek2es.
 - Sigma rules for Cobalt strike (but no pcap) can be found in [Cobalt Strike, a Defender’s Guide](https://thedfirreport.com/2021/08/29/cobalt-strike-a-defenders-guide/) and in [Cobalt Strike, a Defender’s Guide – Part 2](https://thedfirreport.com/2022/01/24/cobalt-strike-a-defenders-guide-part-2/) by The DFIR Report.
+- Configure local networks for Zeek.